microsoft/busiotools/bluetooth/tracing/readme.md

 1. Run as admin: "wpr.exe -start BluetoothStack.wprp -filemode"
 2. Toggle the Bluetooth radio off-on via the quick action menu or force a power cycle of the remote device (we want the connection information).
 3. Reproduce the issue.
-4. Run as admin: "wpr.exe -stop bth_tracing.etl"
+4. Run as admin: "wpr.exe -stop BthTracing.etl"

 *Note: This will not continue tracing after a reboot*